 The Cedar Park Veterans Memorial is The Crown Jewel of Cedar Park.
 It honors all veterans---past, present and future.

-Customized brick pavers and bronze leaves engraved with soldiers' names and dates of service line the pathway leading up to Memorial Hill, where a 22 ft.- tall, black granite obelisk sits atop a 12-ft.diameter gray granite base of 6 ft.- tall panels.
+Customized brick pavers and bronze leaves engraved with soldiers' names and dates of service, along with life-sized bronze sculptures of a World War I Doughboy and a World War II U.S. Naval Officer, line the pathway leading up to Memorial Hill, where a 22 ft.- tall, black granite obelisk sits atop a 12-ft.diameter gray granite base of 6 ft.- tall panels.

 Each base panel features laser art that honors a different branch of the U.S. Military: the Army, Navy, Air Force, Marines, Merchant Marines, and Coast Guard.

 A towering, seven-foot tall bronze soldier, clothed in Army dress blues and holding an M-16 rifle stands guard.
 The soldier is the likeness of U.S. Army Specialist First Class Matthew Morris of Cedar Park, who was killed on April 6, 2008 by an improvised explosive device in Balad, Iraq while serving in Operation Iraqi Freedom.
 SPC Morris was awarded posthumously the rank of Sergeant along with the Bronze Star and Purple Heart.